 1. Group travel breaks you out of your comfort zone

-As a traveller, you have three broad options: travel with people you know, travel on your own or travel with strangers.
+As a traveler, you have three broad options: travel with people you know, travel on your own or travel with strangers.
 The last choice is possibly the most daunting of the trio – because you simply don’t know what you’re getting into.
 Who are you to say that the people you travel with will actually be nice?
 That they’ll have a similar attitude to adventure as you, or share your values or curiosity for the world at large?

 So, group travel is a major leap of faith – but the good news is, it’s worth it.
 Since our community is made up of like-minded souls of a similar age and life stage, Flashpackers often tell us that their groups are not just good; they make the adventure.
 They’re the reason people book again, and keep coming back for more.